 This report states that “Although it is possible to treat complex malocclusions with plastic systems, the results are less accurate than those achieved with fixed appliances.”
 So, if you have a more complex case, it may be that fixed braces will give a better result.

-You can easily check whether you're a good candidate for Invisalign using their free online Smile Assessment.
+You can easily check whether you're a good candidate for Invisalign treatment using their free online Smile Assessment.
 Or, you can book an appointment to visit an experienced Invisalign provider near you.
 They will carry out a full assessment and advise you on your treatment options.

 Having looked at Invisalign vs braces in detail, we can say that Invisalign might be a better choice if: